syncstate/core/CONTRIBUTING.md

 For non-trivial changes, please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don't want you to waste your efforts on a pull request that we won't want to accept.

-On the other hand, sometimes the best way to start a conversation _is_ to send a pull request.
-Use your best judgement!

 In general, the contribution workflow looks like this:

-- Open a new issue in the [Issue tracker](https://github.com/SyncStatejs/SyncState/issues).
+- Open a new issue in the [Issue tracker](https://github.com/syncstate/core/issues).
 - Fork the repo.
 - Create a new feature branch based off the `master` branch.
 - Make sure all tests pass and there are no linting errors.